An Alignment-Agnostic Model for Chinese Text Error Correction: Introduction

-For text-aligned situation, many approaches apply the detect-correct framework, which is to detect the positions of wrong characters first and then correct them~\citep{hong2019faspell,zhang2020spelling}.
-Although this kind of methods have achieved competitive results, they cannot deal with text non-aligned situation with missing and redundant errors.
-For text non-aligned situation, the two mainstream schemes are Seq2Seq-based and sequence tagging-based.
-The former borrows ideas from machine translation by setting wrong sentences as input and correct sentences as output~\citep{zhao2019improving,kaneko2020encoder,chollampatt2019cross,zhao2020maskgec,lichtarge2019corpora,ge2018reaching,junczys2018approaching}.
-This kind of approaches requires a large number of training data and may generate uncontrollable results~\citep{kiyono2019empirical,koehn2017six}.
-The latter is based on sequence tagging by taking wrong sentences as input and the modification operation of each token as output~\citep{awasthi2019parallel,malmi2019encode,omelianchuk2020gector}.
-However, since Chinese language has more than 20 thousand characters which can generate lots of combinations with token operation labels, it is difficult for the sequence tagging models to cover all the combinations and generate results with high coverage rates.
+For text-aligned situation, many approaches apply the detect-correct framework, which is to detect the positions of wrong characters first and then correct them~\citep{hong2019faspell,zhang2020spelling,cheng2020spellgcn}.
+Despite of competitive performance of such methods, they cannot deal with text non-aligned situation with missing and redundant errors.
+For text non-aligned situations, the reversed order error or complex structural change with multiple errors are not in our scope, first because we target to cover common mistakes made by Chinese native speakers, which are different from foreign Chinese learners in Chinese error correction(GEC)~\citep{wang2020chinese,qiu2019twostage} task, second because the mentioned complex errors are beyond our model settings.
+The two mainstream model schemes for text non-aligned situation are Seq2Seq-based and sequence tagging-based.
+The former is inspired by machine translation, which sets wrong sentences as input and correct sentences as output~\citep{zhao2019improving,kaneko2020encoder,chollampatt2019cross,zhao2020maskgec,lichtarge2019corpora,ge2018reaching,junczys2018approaching}.
+Such approaches require a large number of training data and may generate uncontrollable results~\citep{kiyono2019empirical,koehn2017six}.
+The latter takes wrong sentences as input and modification operations of each token as output~\citep{awasthi2019parallel,malmi2019encode,omelianchuk2020gector}.
+However, as Chinese language has more than 20,000 characters that can generate many combinations of token operations, it is difficult for sequence tagging models to cover all combinations and generate results with high coverage rates.

-To address the above issues, we propose an alignment-agnostic detect-correct model, which can handle text non-aligned errors compared to the current detect-correct methods, and can also relieve the problem of huge value space search leading to uncontrollable or low coveraged results of the Seq2Seq or Sequence tagging based methods.

-We conduct experiments to compare our alignment-agnostic model with other models by utilizing three datasets: CGED 2020, SIGHAN 2015, SIGHAN-synthesize.
-Experimental results show that alignment-agnostic model preforms better than other models.
+To address the above issues, we propose an alignment-agnostic detect-correct model, which can not only handle text non-aligned errors compared to the current detect-correct methods, but also can relieve the problem of huge value search space leading to uncontrollable or low coveraged results of Seq2Seq or Sequence tagging based methods.
+We conduct experiments to compare our alignment-agnostic model with other models on three datasets: CGED 2020, SIGHAN 2015, SIGHAN-synthesize.
+Experimental results show that our model performs better than other models.

 The contributions of our work include (1) proposal of a novel detect-correct architecture for Chinese text error correction, (2) empirical verification of the effectiveness of the alignment-agnostic model, (3) easy reproduction and fast adaptation to practical scenario with limited annotation data.